davidrbourke/DVA-C02/EC2.md

 - Details:
   - Fixed to a specific instance family and AWS region, e.g. M5 us-east.
   - Flexible configuration on instance size, OS, tenancy (host, dedicated, default).
-- Reservation period: 1 or 3 years, but **commiting to a certain type of usage, e.g. cost per hour**.
+- Reservation period: 1 or 3 years, but **committing to a certain type of usage, e.g. cost per hour**.
+  - **Example:** You commit to $0.10 of spend per hour.
+You will always pay that regardless if you are using instances.
+  - You run a t3.micro which is $0.008 per hour, you will still pay $0.10 per hour
+  - You upgrade to a larger instance that costs $0.68 per hour, because of the commitment in the Savings Plan, AWS apply a discount, e.g. $0.50 per hour.
+  - You pay $0.10/hour (already committed spend) + $0.40/hour.
+  - The amount of discount offered varies based on the instance type/family/size.

 ### Spot Instances